awoniyimuyiwa/muyiwa_auth_app/README.md

 * Has api endpoints with cookie authentication and csrf protection for SPAs.
 * Has api endpoints with JWT bearer authorization and no csrf protection for native clients and servers.
 * Comprehensive Swagger documentation.
-* Employs best practices such as SOLID and onion architecture.
+* Employs best practices such as [SOLID](https://en.wikipedia.org/wiki/SOLID) and [Onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/).

 ### Build Setup ###